lsst-dm/dmtn-234/index.rst

     The one type of authentication token not associated with a user.
     These tokens are used when one service wants to make an API call to another Science Platform service that is unrelated to a user request.
     For example, a monitoring service may want to make a test API call to another service to ensure that it is operating properly.
-    See :ref:`Service-to-service authentication <service-auth>` for more details.
+    See :ref:`service-auth` for more details.

 These tokens tend to organize into hierarchies, as shown in the following diagram.